leancodepl/flutter_corelibrary/README.md

 ## TODOs:

 1. Flutter tests
 2. Optimize rendering.
-Some style computations can be cached/precomputed at `DefaultMarkupStyle` level
+Some style computations can be cached/precomputed at `DefaultMarkupTheme` level
 3. Better error reporting